UW men’s basketball looking to get right at home, but can’t overlook Seattle U

 Heading into Wednesday night’s showdown, it’s difficult to discern who needs this game more: the Washington men’s basketball team or Seattle University.

 “I don’t think there’s any pressure,” UW coach Mike Hopkins said.
 “It’s a funky year.
 We play to win every game that we play.
 We didn’t have the exhibition games.
-You’re not playing 35 games – 13 non-conference, 20 conference and then the Pac-12 (Tournament).
+You’re not playing 35 games – 13 nonconference, 20 conference and then the Pac-12 (tournament).

 “We’re just focused on getting better and having fun playing basketball.
 And having fun playing basketball together.
 If we can do that and compete like we did against Utah, then we’ll have a chance to win every game we play.”

-Meanwhile, the Redhawks (3-3) are intent on making history when they face the Huskies 8 p.m.
+Meanwhile, the Redhawks (3-3) are intent on making history when they face the Huskies at 8 p.m.
 Wednesday at Alaska Airlines Arena.

 Seattle U has posted a 4-31 record, including 15 straight losses, in the so-called neighborhood “rivalry” that began in 1953.
 A Redhawks win over UW would be the first since 1978.

-“Anytime this game is played, if Seattle U can get a win, it’s a huge win for us,” SU coach Jim Hayford said.
+“Any time this game is played, if Seattle U can get a win, it’s a huge win for us,” SU coach Jim Hayford said.
 “We might want the win, but they might need the win more right now.

 “Mike and I came to town at the same time.
 He’s been a class act and I appreciate his friendship and the collegiality.
 I have nothing but respect for his program.
 I know they’re working hard to put their team together.”

-Last year, SU stormed into Alaska Airlines Arena brimming with confidence and an impressive 9-2 record that included a non-conference victory over Washington State.
+Last year, SU stormed into Alaska Airlines Arena brimming with confidence and an impressive 9-2 record that included a nonconference victory over Washington State.

-The Redhawks kept pace with the Huskies and Neither team led by more than six points in the first 32 minutes.
+The Redhawks kept pace with the Huskies and neither team led by more than six points in the first 32 minutes.
 However, Washington closed with a 29-9 run to turn a 52-50 lead with 8:21 left into an 81-59 rout.

-“I’ve been pleased with how our teams are played,” Hayford said.
+“I’ve been pleased with how our (games) are played,” Hayford said.
 “The first two years, it’s a one or two-possession game under the last media timeout.
 We kind of ran out of gas with five minutes left to play after playing 35 good minutes last year.
 I’m really proud of our guys that we’ve been competitive when you consider we’re playing against McDonald’s All-Americans.

 “There’s 13 guys on my team that all would have taken an offer from UW and there’s 13 guys on UW that wouldn’t have taken an offer from Seattle U. The talent is arguably on their side and so you got to try to close that gap with teamwork, the game plan and with effort.
 Our guys have been there, but we haven’t been able to get on the other side of it.”

-The Huskies have never looked as vulnerable and seemingly ripe for an upset as they do this year.
+The Huskies have never looked as vulnerable and seemingly ripe for an upset as they do this season.
 Quade Green (13.7 points per game) has been the lone bright spot for UW’s revamped perimeter-oriented offense.

 “We have good shooters,” Hopkins said.
 “We just have to make sure the right shooters are shooting them at the right time.
 That’s all part of putting the puzzle together.